Rent increases – General tenancies

 Bond

 If rent is increased, the bond may be increased if it has been at least 11 months since the last bond increase or start of the tenancy.
-Any extra bond must generally be lodged with the RTA using a Bond lodgement (Form 2).
-The tenant must pay the increase in bond by the date stated on the notice which must be at least 1 month after the tenant received the notice.
+Any extra bond must generally be lodged with the RTA using a Bond lodgement (Form 2) or the Bond Lodgement Web Service.
+The tenant must pay the increase in bond by the date stated on the notice, which must be at least one month after the tenant received the notice.